open-sauced/docs/docs/maintainers/growing-your-project.md

 ## Understanding team participation

-Once you've identified the people you want to ask, reach out to them by providing a clear message and a list of expectations.
+Once you've identified the people you want to ask, reach out to them by providing a clear message and a list of expectations on how they should partake in the project.
 Then, [sync your team](../welcome/faqs.md#sync-your-github-team) to your project's Repository Insight page.

 :::note